imsaha/imsaha/README.md

 ### Hi there 👋
 ___
 ### 🚀 About me

+Hi, I’m Siraj.
+I’m a full stack software developer at ME Services LLC and I specialise in building enterprise applications with ASP.NET Core, EF Core, and React.
+I do mobile app development in React Native as hoby and I like to play around microservices, system design and software architicture.

 <!--- I am Siraj M Saha a Back-end first full stack developer with more than 8 years of industry experince.

 <!--